mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% endhint %}

 We recommend that countries look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.

 ---

-### Device Trust
+# 4. Device Trust
 MOSIP compliant devices provide a trust environment for the devices to be used in registration, KYC and AUTH scenarios.
 The trust level is established based on the device support for trusted execution.

 L1 - The trust is provided by a secure chip with secure execution environment.
 L2 - The trust is provided by a secure chip with secure execution environment and complete tamper protection and responsive across the entire device.
 L0 - The trust is provided at the software level.
 No hardware related trust exist.
 This type of compliance is used in controlled environments.

-### Foundational Trust Module (FTM)
+## Foundational Trust Module (FTM)
 The foundational trust module would be created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
 The foundational device trust would satisfy the below requirements.

 1. The module has the ability to securely generate, store and process cryptographic keys.
-2. Generation of asymmetric keys and symmetric keys with TRNG.
+1. Generation of asymmetric keys and symmetric keys with TRNG.
-3. The module has the ability to protect keys from extraction.
+1. The module has the ability to protect keys from extraction.
-4. The module has to protect the keys from physical tampering, temperature, frequency and voltage related attacks.
+1. The module has to protect the keys from physical tampering, temperature, frequency and voltage related attacks.
-5. The module could withstand against Hardware cloning.
+1. The module could withstand against Hardware cloning.
-6. The module could withstand probing attacks
+1. The module could withstand probing attacks
-7. The module provides memory segregation for cryptographic operations and protection against buffer over flow attacks
+1. The module provides memory segregation for cryptographic operations and protection against buffer over flow attacks
-8. The module provides ability to withstand cryptographic side channel attacks like Differential Power analysis attacks, Timing attacks.
+1. The module provides ability to withstand cryptographic side channel attacks like Differential Power analysis attacks, Timing attacks.
-9. CAVP validated implementation of the cryptographic algorithm.
+1. CAVP validated implementation of the cryptographic algorithm.
-10. The module has the ability to perform a cryptographically validatable secure boot.
+1. The module has the ability to perform a cryptographically validatable secure boot.
-11. The module has the ability to run trusted applications.
+1. The module has the ability to run trusted applications.

 The foundational device trust derived from this module is used to enable trust-based computing for biometric capture.
-The foundational device trust module provides for a trusted execution environment based on the following.
+The foundational device trust module provides for a trusted execution environment based on the following:

 1. Secure Boot
 	1. Ability to cryptographically verify code before execution.
-    2. Ability to check for integrity violation of the module/device
+	1. Ability to check for integrity violation of the module/device
-    3. Halt upon failure.
+	1. Halt upon failure.
-    4. Ability to securely upgrade and perform forward only upgrades, to thwart downgrade attacks.
+	1. Ability to securely upgrade and perform forward only upgrades, to thwart downgrade attacks.
-    5. SHA256 hash equivalent or above should be used for all hashing requirements
+	1. SHA256 hash equivalent or above should be used for all hashing requirements
-    6. All root of trust is provisioned upon first boot or before
+	1. All root of trust is provisioned upon first boot or before
-    7. All upgrades would be considered success only after the successful boot with proper hash and signature verification.
+	1. All upgrades would be considered success only after the successful boot with proper hash and signature verification.
-    8. The boot should fail upon hash/signature failures and would never operate in a intermediary state.
+	1. The boot should fail upon hash/signature failures and would never operate in a intermediary state.
-    9. Maximum of 10 failed attempts should lock the upgrade process and brick the device.
+	1. Maximum of 10 failed attempts should lock the upgrade process and brick the device.
 However chip manufactures can decide to be less than 10.
 1. Secure application
 	1. Ability to run applications that are trusted.
-    2. Protect against downgrading of applications.
+	1. Protect against downgrading of applications.
-    3. Isolated memory to support cryptographic operations.
+	1. Isolated memory to support cryptographic operations.
-    4. All trust are anchored during the first boot and not modifiable.
+	1. All trust are anchored during the first boot and not modifiable.

 **Certification:**
 The FTM should have a at least one of the following certifications in each category to meet the given requirement.

-Category: Cryptographic Algorithm Implementation
+**Category: Cryptographic Algorithm Implementation**
 * CAVP (RSA, AES, SHA256, TRNG (DRBGVS), ECC)

 {% hint style="info" %}
 The supported algorithm and curves are listed [here](#9-cryptography)
 {% endhint %}

-Category: FTM Chip
+**Category: FTM Chip**
 * FIPS 140-2 L3 or above
 * PCI PTS 5 or above (Pre-certified)
 * Common Criteria (EAL4 and above)
 	* TODO:FILL IN

-Category: Tamper
+**Category: Tamper**
 * For L1 level compliance the FTM should support tamper evidence.
 * For L2 level compliance the FTM should support all of L1 and capabilities to adopt tamper responsiveness.

-**Threats to Protect**
+**Threats to Protect:**

 The FTM should protect against the following threats.

 1. Hardware cloning attacks - Ability to protect against attacks that could result in a duplicate with keys.
-2. Hardware Tamper attacks
+1. Hardware Tamper attacks
 	1. Physical tamper - No way to physically tamper and obtain it secrets.
-	2. Voltage & frequency related attacks - Should shield against voltage leaks and should prevent against low voltage.
+	1. Voltage & frequency related attacks - Should shield against voltage leaks and should prevent against low voltage.
 The FTM should always be in either of the state operational normally or inoperable.
 The FTM should never be operable when its input voltages are not met.
-	3. Temperature attacks on crypto block - Low or High the FTM is expected to operate or reach inoperable state.
+	1. Temperature attacks on crypto block - Low or High the FTM is expected to operate or reach inoperable state.
 No state in between.
-3. Differential Power Analysis attack
+1. Differential Power Analysis attack
-4. Probing attacks - FTM should protect its surface area against any probe related attacks.
+1. Probing attacks - FTM should protect its surface area against any probe related attacks.
-5. Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks)
+1. Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks)
-6. Vulnerability of the cryptographic algorithm implementation
+1. Vulnerability of the cryptographic algorithm implementation
-7. Attacks against secure boot & secure upgrade
+1. Attacks against secure boot & secure upgrade
-8. TEE/Secure processor OS attack
+1. TEE/Secure processor OS attack

 **Foundational Trust Module Identity:**